Computing the Fr\'echet Distance with a Retractable Leash: Framework

 \subsection{Algorithm}

 We are now ready to present the algorithm.
 We walk through the distance terrain, row by row, in each row from left to right.
-When processing a cell $C[i,j]$, we compute $\acropt{L}[i+1,j]$ and $\acropt{B}[i,j+1]$.
+When processing a cell $C_{i,j}$, we compute $\acropt{L}_{i+1,j}$ and $\acropt{B}_{i,j+1}$.
 For each row $j$, we maintain a double-ended queue (deque) $Q_j$ that stores a sequence of column indices.
-We also store a data structure $U_j$ that contains a set of (truncated) terrain functions on the vertical boundaries in $j$.
-It supports insertion, deletion, and a minimum-point query that, given up to two additional constants, returns the lowest point on the upper envelope of the terrain functions and the given constants.
-In other words, $U_j$ implicitly represents a witness envelope.
+We also store a data structure $U_j$ that contains a set of (truncated) terrain functions on the vertical sides in row $j$.
+The structure $U_j$ supports insertion, deletion, and a minimum-point query that returns the lowest point on the upper envelope of the terrain functions.
+In other words, $U_j$ implicitly represents a witness envelope, apart from the constant functions $\acropt{B}_{a}$ and $\acropt{L}_{i-1}$.
+The implementation of $U_j$ depends on the distance function $\delta$: in Section~\ref{sec:polyhedral}, we describe the data structure for polyhedral distance functions, and in Section~\ref{sec:euclidean}, we consider the Euclidean case.